 At Pomfret, we believe the gifts and talents that make each brain unique should fuel a passion for learning and exploration — not hinder it.
 Located on the second floor of the du Pont Library, the Collaborative Learning Center (CLC) is the hub of academic support.
 Here, our dedicated team of academic support specialists will equip you with the skills, tools, and confidence you’ll need to succeed at Pomfret and beyond.

 The Pomfret EDGE

 Our EDGE program offers specialized learning support to students with diagnosed learning challenges.
-All three EDGE offerings are conducted in the Collaborative Learning Center.
+EDGE offerings are conducted in the Collaborative Learning Center.

 Pomfret strives to work with all students, including those with learning disabilities, so that they may have a fair and reasonable opportunity for academic success.
 In order to receive accommodations, a student must have a report written and completed by a qualified learning specialist/psychologist within the last three years.
 Accommodations will be determined accordingly, though essential academic requirements of the school will not be altered.